 - Computer (Mac or PC)

 - Adobe Creative Cloud (CC)

 - InDesign

 - Illustrator

-- Acrobat

-- Reliable high-speed Internet connection

 - · Color or Black+White Printer

 The Graphic Design labs are available to all graphic design students, currently enrolled in a course.
 Each lab is equipped with Macintosh computers, flatbed scanners, and printers.